 This site brings its users together to invest in residential and commercial real estate.
 Both accredited and non-accredited investors can use the platform.
 Each investment has a fee that varies depending on whether the investment is a loan or an equity purchase.

 For engaged couples or newlyweds, this crowdfunding site helps raise funds for a wedding, honeymoon, or even the down payment on a new home.

-Fees: It’s free to register for gift cards and honeyfund balance but bank deposits cost 2.8% + $0.30.
+Fees: It’s to register for gift cards and honeyfund balance but bank deposits cost 2.8% + $0.30.
 They offer Honeyfund Elite which offers a more in-depth fundraising services for $39.99.

 Slated is an equity crowdfunding site for movies.
 This start-to-finish platform helps with funding film projects, finding talent, and distributing the final project.
 It also offers extended services such as script and financial analysis for an additional cost.